Blog/Ultimate Guide to French Press Coffee for Businesses/Why Businesses Upgrade from French Press Systems

 Step 1: Assess Your Volume and Menu

 Track your current coffee sales by hour and day.
 If you serve more than 50 cups per hour during peak, a single group espresso machine or batch brewer is essential.
 For smaller operations, a high-end super-automatic might suffice.
+Consider your menu: if you plan to add espresso-based drinks, prioritize a machine with a steam wand.

 Step 2: Choose the Right Equipment

 Consider espresso machines (semi-automatic or automatic), batch brewers (like Fetco or Curtis), or hybrid systems.
 Visit a dealer to test workflows.
 Many manufacturers offer leasing options to offset upfront costs.
+For a comparison, check our French Press vs Automatic Coffee Makers for Foodservice 2026.

 Step 3: Train Your Staff